Guide for Authors

 5. Keywords*

-6. The required sections to be uploaded (Cover page, Cover letter, manuscript file, document of Ethics committee approval (obtained from the institution), identicate analysis report, Figures and Images, Copyright Transfer Form, and patient consent form if necessary.
+6. The required sections to be uploaded (Title page, Cover letter, manuscript file, document of Ethics committee approval (obtained from the institution), iThenticate analysis report, Figures and Images, Copyright Transfer Form, and patient consent form if necessary.

 Owner of Journal